 Not even the description on their website prepares you for the mental repose that came with staying at The Stable; situated in a town unknown to many at the base of the Olifants River Mountains, also known as Porterville.

-It’s hard to assume that a town with such beauty; welcoming you with fields of sulphur yellow Disas is an hour and half away from the busy-city life I’m known too.
-Being an unspoiled town with less than 10 000 residents all known as family to one another, staying in this beautiful cottage made total sense as to why you would never leave.
+It’s hard to assume that a town with such beauty; welcoming you with fields of sulphur yellow Disas is an hour and a half away from the busy-city life I’m known too.
+Being an unspoiled town with less than 10 000 residents all known as a family to one another, staying in this beautiful cottage made total sense as to why you would never leave.

 The town seems untouched.

 Our First Hello